Getting the Children Involved - Homemade Perfume

 This is a very beautiful and functional gift.
 Choose a recipe that suits the person best, or make your own blend using these blending techniques.

-Johanna is an aromatherapist and an independent distributor of Young Living Essential Oils and Nature's Sunshine.
-She is passionate about educating people about health, essential oils, real food, natural remedies, and nutrition so they make healthier choices in their lives.
-She also runs Naturally Sports & Wellness together with her husband.
+Johanna is an aromatherapist and is passionate about educating people about health, essential oils, real food, natural remedies, and nutrition so they make healthier choices in their lives.

 Follow Johanna on twitter and facebook for more health tips and information.